Back to blog

 }

-The simplest integration is a single function that wraps the validation call.
-You call this before every LLM request.
-The examples below show the complete pattern in Node.js and Python, plus a raw cURL call for reference.
+The simplest integration is one function that wraps the call.
+You run it before every LLM request.
+Here it is in Node.js and Python, plus a raw cURL call.

 detect-injection.jsjavascript

-// Detect prompt injection before passing to your LLM
+// Detect prompt injection before passing input to any LLM

 const response = await fetch('https://api.safeprompt.dev/api/v1/validate', {